davidknight-seequent/evo-python-sdk/README.md

 `evo-python-sdk` is designed for developers, data scientists, and technical users who want to work with Seequent Evo APIs and geoscience data.

-* To quickly learn how to use Evo APIs, start with the [Getting started with Evo samples](#getting-started-with-evo-code-samples) section, which contains practical, end-to-end Jupyter notebook examples for common workflows.
+* To quickly learn how to use Evo APIs, start with the [Getting started with Evo code samples](#getting-started-with-evo-code-samples) section, which contains practical, end-to-end Jupyter notebook examples for common workflows.
 Most new users should begin with this section.

 * If you are interested in the underlying SDKs or need to understand the implementation details, explore the [Getting started with Evo SDK development](#getting-started-with-evo-sdk-development) section, which contains the source code for each Evo SDK.